Home Video Games Theatre Writing

 Hello and welcome to my Website!

 I am a NZ based theatre maker, game designer, and lanky robot.
 This is a place where I am collecting blog posts, reviews, and writings about my various interests.
 You can find them organised by topic using the headings above, or find my other social media.
-Someday this website and blog may find a focus, but for now, I will simply be making weekly posts about things that interest me.
-I'm currently making a competitive role playing game (The VOW), a two player board game (Rogue's Masquerade), messing around in Godot, and working on several shows for the NZ Fringe Festival.
+Someday this website and blog may find a focus, but for now, I will simply be making weekly(ish) posts about things that interest me.
+I'm currently making a competitive role playing game (The VOW), a two player board game (Rogue's Masquerade), messing around in Godot, and working on various theatre projects when I can find the time in between!

 Regicide Legacy Review